Fluke (film): Plot

 The next night, Brian goes missing while looking for Fluke and Carol implores Jeff to help, so Jeff drives back to their house.
 Fluke, hiding in the backseat of Jeff's car, comes close to killing Jeff by causing him to get into a car accident like his own.
 Fluke then has another flashback and realizes that Jeff wasn't responsible for his death.
 Instead, Fluke had caused his own death when he recklessly drove on the wrong side of the road just to argue with Jeff one night and swerved off to avoid hitting an oncoming truck.
-Jeff later tried to save him, but failed.
+Jeff then tried to save him, but failed.
 An injured Jeff, implied to have realized Fluke's true identity but bearing no ill will, tells Fluke to go find Brian before the latter catches hypothermia from the falling snow.
 Regretful over his actions, Fluke barks for a passing driver to help Jeff before running off.

 On a hunch, Fluke goes to the graveyard where he had been buried and finds Brian there, who had been locked in by an unaware groundskeeper.
 Fluke huddles with Brian to keep him warm.
 Carol, deducing from one of Brian's drawings where he may have gone, uses her car to break open the cemetery gates and picks up Brian.
 Carol tries to coax Fluke to come home with them.
 Instead, Fluke digs away at the snow in front of his tombstone to show Carol who he really is by uncovering the word "forever" at the bottom, a phrase he often said to her as a human.
 Carol is left speechless, and lets Fluke leave without objection.
 With a heavy heart, Fluke departs and entrusts his family to Jeff for their happiness.
 He monologues that he finally accepted that he can no longer be the family man he should have been, and that he should just cherish the life he has now.

 Sometime later, Fluke is resting under a tree on a farm by himself.
 To his surprise and happiness, he is reunited with Rumbo, now reincarnated as a squirrel.
 Rumbo tells Fluke about life as a squirrel and about reincarnation.